Beijing Foreign Studies University: Rankings and reputation

 BFSU is a research university specializing in foreign language studies.
 It is considered one of the most prestigious in its field in the country.
 BFSU ranked 17th out of almost 3,000 higher education institutions in China according to statistics based on the Gaokao from 2012 to 2023.

 Beijing Foreign Studies University ranked first among universities in China specializing in language studies and research in the recent edition of the Best Chinese Universities Ranking.
 The university consistently features in the top 100 international universities in linguistics as ranked by the QS World University Rankings by subjects.
-BFSU is also highly ranked by the world universities rankings in "Arts and Humanities", "Modern Languages", " English Language and Literature" and "Education".
+BFSU is also highly ranked by the world universities rankings in "Arts and Humanities", "Modern Languages", "English Language and Literature" and "Education".

 The International Business School of Beijing Foreign Studies University is accredited from the Association to Advance Collegiate Schools of Business.

-Diplomacy
+Rivalry

-BFSU has trained generations of Chinese diplomats and civil servants.
-BFSU alumni are well known in the Ministry of Foreign Affairs and the Ministry of State Security.
 The university has produced an array of senior diplomatic officials and proudly claims itself as "the cradle of PRC diplomats".
 However, having trained hundreds of Chinese ambassadors, China Foreign Affairs University (CFAU) also considers itself "the cradle of Chinese diplomats".
 Rivalry between students of the two universities continues to the present day.